Short vs Long Term Loans: Difference and Comparison

 Key Takeaways

-1. Short-term loans are loans with a repayment period of up to one year, while long-term loans have repayment periods extending beyond one year, often spanning several years or even decades.
+1. Short-term loans are loans with a repayment period of up to one year, while long-term loans have repayment periods extending beyond one year, spanning several years or even decades.

 2. Short-term loans are used for temporary cash flow needs, such as working capital or emergency expenses.
 In contrast, long-term loans are used for larger investments or long-term projects, such as business expansion or purchasing a home.